compmem/smile/docs/tutorial.rst

     exp.run()

-This displays the current trial's number until you press a key then waits the inter-stimulus duration that we set earlier.
-This isn't exactly what we want, but it is the start we need to fully understand what we are doing.
-Next we are going to edit ``kp = KeyPress(keys=keys)`` to include our response time duration.
-We also need to add in the ability to check and see if they answered correct.
-This will require the use of `trial.current['condition']`, which is a listgen value that we set earlier.
+This displays the current trial's number until a key is pressed, then waits the inter-stimulus duration that was predefined earlier.
+Though this is not perfect, the example is a start for understanding the ongoings of experiments.
+The next step entails editing ``kp = KeyPress(keys=keys)`` to include the response time duration.
+Also needed is the ability to add a check to see if the participant answered correctly.
+This will require the use of `trial.current['condition']`, which is a listgen value set earlier.

 .. code-block:: python